asahisuenaga/Custom-Cursor/README.md

   <img src="icons/icon128.png" width="64" height="64">
 </a>

-**Swap the default cursor in Google Docs™ with a sleek, animated caret!
+**Swap the default cursor in Google Docs with a sleek, animated caret!
 Great for students, writers, and anyone who wants a better editing experience.**

 <kbd>
 <div style="border: 1 solid black; padding: 10;">